alanng10/class-lang/Doc/a.md

-Class is an object oriented programming language.
+Class is an object-oriented programming language.
 It uses classes to define any entity.
 Any entity can be defined by a class.
 Abstract of an entity is the define of the entity.